Constructive analysis of the Navier-Stokes equation: Introduction

 for some constant $C>0$ where all local schemes for $\mathbf{v}^{r,\rho,k,l}$ converge while $\sum_{l= 1}^M\rho_l\uparrow \infty$ as $M\uparrow \infty$.
 The latter property of the time step sizes makes the scheme global.
-There is a difference to the previous scheme for the multivariate Burgers equation which has a time step size of order $1/l$ (cf. \cite{K}).
-In the present scheme we use the time step size (\ref{rhoCl}) in order to keep the additional integral term of the Navier Stokes equation ('additional' compared to the multidimensional Burgers equation) under control.
-Note that it is only for analytical reasons that we use a decreasing time step size of this form in order to make the scheme global (because the sum of time step sizes goes to infinity as the number of time steps goes to infinity).
-A scheme with increasing time step size is preferable from a numerical/computational point of view.
+There is a difference to the previous scheme for the multivariate Burgers equation which has a time step size of order $1/l$ (cf. \cite{K}) in order to compensate for a bound on the coefficients which is linear in time.
+In the present scheme we show that we can use a constant time step size $\rho_>0$ in order to keep the additional integral term of the Navier Stokes equation ('additional' compared to the multidimensional Burgers equation) under control.
+Note that it is only for analytical reasons that a decreasing time step size is used in \cite{KB2} in order to make the scheme global (because the sum of time step sizes goes to infinity as the number of time steps goes to infinity).
+A scheme with constant or even increasing time step size is preferable from a numerical/computational point of view.
 Once we have proved that the solution function $\mathbf{v}$ is bounded itself we can alter the scheme for numerical purposes to a scheme with increasing time step size. \item[$\beta )$] In order to determine the function $\mathbf{r}^l$ for each $l$ recursively we assume that $\mathbf{v}^{r,l-1}(l-1,.)$ and $\mathbf{r}^{l-1}(l-1,.)$ have been computed (in case $l=1$ the function $\mathbf{v}^{r,0}(l-1,.)$ equals the initial data function $\mathbf{h}$ which is given, and $\mathbf{r}^{0}$ will be set to zero).
-Given this information of the previous time step we first determine a function $\phi^l_i$ which is constructed in order to control the growth of the functions $r^l_i$.
-Furthermore, the functions $\phi^l_i$ and $r^l_i$ are constructed in order to control the growth of the local Navier-Stokes solution $v^{r,\rho,l}_i$ and $r^l_i$ at time step l.
+Given this information of the previous time step we first determine a function $\phi^l_i$ which is constructed in order to control the growth of the functions $r^l_i$ and of the function $\mathbf{v}^{r,\rho,l}$.
+The functions $\phi^l_i$ are introduced as source terms of a linear equation for $r^l_i$ at each time step.
+This implies the control of the function $\mathbf{v}^{\rho,l}$.
+It is essential to control a spatial H\"{o}lder norm (which includes the supremum norm).
+For this purpose it is sufficient to control the supremum and the first derivatives to be bounded, of course.
+The functions $\phi^l_i$ determine the functions $r^l_i$ first in terms of the functions $\mathbf{r}^{l-1}$ and $\mathbf{v}^{r,\rho,l-1}$ and then in turn control the growth the local Navier-Stokes solution via the control of growth of the functions $v^{r,\rho,l}_i$ and $r^l_i$ at time step $l$.
 At each time step we control the growth of the local solution $\mathbf{v}^{r,\rho,l}$ as a limit of an iteration procedure of successive approximations